-WOD Strats – The Seven – A Beastly Strategy Guaranteed to Improve Your PR
+WOD Strats – The Seven Wod: Beastly PR Strategy

-When it comes to Hero WODS, they don’t come as tough - or as meaningful - as ‘The Seven’.
-This workout was inspired by the death of seven heros at the hands of a suicide bomber.
-It involves knocking off seven rounds of seven reps of seven of the hardest CrossFit moves that are out there.
+When it comes to Hero WODS, they don’t come as tough – or as meaningful – as ‘The Seven Wod’.
+This The Seven Wod workout was inspired by the death of seven heroes at the hands of a suicide bomber.
+It involves knocking off seven rounds of seven reps of seven of the hardest CrossFit The Seven Wod (take a look at the master list here) moves that are out there.

-In this article, we present you with 5 key strategies that will allow you to smash it on ‘The Seven’.
+In this article, we present you with 5 key strategies that will allow you to smash it on the Seven Wod.

 The Story Behind The Seven

-The first strategy to nailing the Murph is find out just who Murph was.
+The first strategy to nailing the Murph is to find out just who Murph was.
 That will put you in the mindset to truly honor this man with.
-On February 30th, 2009, a suicide bomber killed seven CIA officers / security contractors and one Jordanian officer at a remote military base in southeastern Afghanistan.
+On February 30th, 2009, a suicide bomber killed seven CIA officers/security contractors and one Jordanian officer at a remote military base in southeastern Afghanistan.
 The bomber had posed as an informant on Al Qaeda. your best ever physical effort.

 The seven murdered Americans were: